bjrumplee/WASEnvironment/README.txt

 2. Immediately press any key when prompted
 3. After install use password "Pa$$w0rd" for "user1"
 4. Change password in windows if you want a different default password
-5. Copy file from this repo "\WASEnvironment\masterskipoobe.xml" to the VM "C:\" drive.
+5. Copy xml file from this repo "\WASEnvironment\masterskipoobe.xml" to the VM's "C:\" drive.
-5. Open powershell as administrator
+6. Open powershell as administrator
-6. Run command "C:\Windows\System32\Sysprep\sysprep.exe /generalize /oobe /shutdown /unattend:C:\masterskipoobe.xml"
+7. Run command "C:\Windows\System32\Sysprep\sysprep.exe /generalize /oobe /shutdown /unattend:C:\masterskipoobe.xml"
-7. Wait until VM fully shuts down.
+8. Wait until VM fully shuts down.
 Do not start this VM at this point
-8. Copy VHDX file for the VM and paste here "\WASEnvironment\VHD MASTER\Windows10Pro_Master.vhdx"
+9. Copy the master VHDX file for the VM and paste here "C:\Powershell Scripts\WASEnvironment\VHD MASTER\Windows10Pro_Master.vhdx"
 Notes:
 	- Windows 10 Master will hold user "user1" and password "Pa$$w0rd" unless changed.